This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 New Haven is just off I-91 and I-95, and can be easily accessed by car.
 Unless you’re spending all your time in downtown New Haven, many of the places on this list you’ll need to drive to reach.
 Plan to rent a car or think about rideshare.
 Major companies like Uber and Lyft both operate in New Haven.

 Read More: The Best Observatories in New York City

 If you’re coming up from New York City, the Metro-North New Haven train line is your choice.
 New Haven line trains leave Manhattan from Grand Central Terminal or Harlem-125th St, and it takes a little over 2 hours to arrive at the last stop.
 However, Amtrak trains also stop at Union Station in New Haven, so you have even more train options.

 Where to Stay in New Haven, CT

 Since I grew up right outside New Haven, I’ve never stayed in a hotel while visiting the city.
-However, there are some quality hotels and Airbnbs that are close to the city center and the Yale University campus.
+However, there are several quality hotels that are close to the city center and the Yale University campus.

 Where to Eat in New Haven, CT